 The Kuressaare old town with the Kuressaare Castle is another must.
 Kuressaare, which has a long history as a resort town, likely has the highest number of spas per capita in the world.
 It has one spa location for every ten inhabitants.
 There are suitable spa services for those who need medical spa treatments and those who have arrived for a relaxing spa vacation and fun times with their family.
 It sounds like a good place to end your day trip, isn’t it?

-The second largest island in Estonia is well-know for its historical lighthouses, untouched nature and makes for a great rural getaway year round.
+The second-largest island in Estonia is well-know for its historic lighthouses, untouched nature and makes for a great rural getaway year-round.
 During the coldest times of the winter, you can easily drive to the island across Europe’s longest ice road.
 Equally loved by surfers, sailors, hikers and nature holiday-makers, Hiiumaa is great for those looking for peace and quiet.
-The local sights include the much admired Kõpu lighthouse, which is one of the oldest lighthouses in the world dating back to the 16th century.
+The local sights include the much-admired Kõpu lighthouse, which is one of the oldest lighthouses in the world dating back to the 16th century.

-Kihnu, the seventh largest island in Estonia, is an ancient island of seafarers and fishermen.
-The cultural heritage of Kihnu – the clothing, language music and handcrafts are part of the UNESCO Intangible Cultural Heritage List.
+Kihnu, the seventh-largest island in Estonia, is an ancient island of seafarers and fishermen.
+The cultural heritage of Kihnu – the clothing, language music and handicrafts are part of the UNESCO Intangible Cultural Heritage List.
 The island is home to a close-knit community of about 700 inhabitants, who value old traditions, the language and songs of Kihnu.
 Singing and dancing are integral parts of life for the locals.
 Culture lovers are sure to be delighted by home visits, truck car tours and fishing trips offered in Kihnu.
-A beautiful view of the entire island, the surrounding islets and the sea opens up from the top of the local lighthouse.
+A beautiful view of the entire island, the surrounding islets and the sea open up from the top of the local lighthouse.

 Pakri landscape protection area is extremely rich in species and the island has several military sites abandoned by Soviet troops.
-This island is best explored during a 5 hour long hike.
-During the hiking tour you’ll experience the history of the islands and a culture left behind by the coastal Swedes that used to live there.
+This island is best explored during a 5-hour long hike.
+During the hiking tour you’ll experience the history of the islands and culture left behind by the coastal Swedes that used to live there.

 Osmussaar, named after Odin, the god of the Vikings, is a fascinating place full of history, diverse nature, and limestone bluffs.
-This island is best explored during a 5 hour long hike.
-During the hiking tour you’ll experience the nature and history of the island with an local guide.
+This island is best explored during a 5-hour long hike.
+During the hiking tour, you’ll experience the nature and history of the island with a local guide.
 The island was also inhabited by the coastal Swedes once upon a time.

 “description is based on texts available on visitestonia.com”